← All articles

 When Google Ads often wins (B2B)

-When you can follow up leads quickly
+When you are able to follow up leads quickly

-Google Ads is about intention.
+Google Ads is about intent.

 When SEO often wins (B2B)